Tau gallicum: Name

 It is not known, however, whether the sound described by Virgil is the same as that for which the term is currently used.

 Letter

-After using the Greek alphabet, the Gauls adopted the Latin alphabet to transcribe their language.
-However, to note a sound unknown to the second, they introduced the additional letter tau gallicum, said to have been inspired by the Greek letter Θ (theta).
-Its spelling is varies between Ꟈ and ꟉꟉ.
+After using the Greek alphabet, the Gauls transcribed their language using the Latin alphabet.
+However, to note a sound unknown to it, they introduced the additional letter tau gallicum, said to have been inspired by the Greek letter Θ (theta).
+Its spelling varies between Ꟈ and ꟉꟉ.

 The letter can be found in the initial of the name of the Celtic goddess Sirona, whose name is written as: Sirona, Ꟈirona or Thirona, highlighting the difficulty of noting the initial sound in the Latin alphabet.

-The letter is also present in the lead of Chamalières, a lead tablet discovered in 1971 in Chamalières and written in the Gallic language with Latin cursive letters: snIeꟈꟈdic, aꟈꟈedillI.
+The letter is also present in the lead of Chamalières, a lead tablet discovered in 1971 in Chamalières and written in Gaulish with Latin cursive letters: snIeꟈꟈdic, aꟈꟈedillI.

 Pronunciation

 The precise value of the sound transcribed by the Gallic tau is not known.
 It is supposed that it denotes an alveolar affricate //t͡s//, in free variation with /[st]/ in initial position.